-The One City Scholarship Fund is a project that is being developed by Toronto teachers on behalf of students from challenging backgrounds who have excelled academically in spite of many obstacles.
+The One City Scholarship Fund is a project that was begunby Toronto teachers on behalf of students from challenging backgrounds who have excelled academically in spite of many obstacles.
 We are raising funds for substantial multi-year scholarships for post-secondary education at college and university.

 In May of 2018, we awarded our first four scholarships, worth $2500 each.